LTD: Low Temperature Distillation for Gradient Masking-free Adversarial Training: Data Labeling

+Although the original training procedure using softmax cross entropy loss (SCE) with one-hot vectors, as defined in (\ref{eq:nat_train}), achieves good performance with low empirical loss, we argue that this approach does not hold well in real-world scenarios.
+One of the key issues is that models trained with the standard SCE objective often struggle with samples drawn from diverse or mismatched distributions, leading to poor generalization.
+In these cases, the model exhibits high accuracy on the training data but fails to generalize effectively to unseen or adversarial examples.
+This phenomenon is typically referred to as overfitting \cite{rice2020overfitting}.
+As a result, several challenges arise when applying this framework to real-world data.

+Moreover, minimizing the objective in (\ref{eq:nat_train}) often leads to overconfident predictions on ambiguous samples, with probabilities for non-selected classes fading to near zero.
+This is because the softmax function encourages the model to assign high probabilities to only one class, disregarding the uncertainty inherent in ambiguous data.
+From a sample-wise perspective, two images might belong to the same class but exhibit very different features.
+Figure \ref{fig:ambiguous_mnist} illustrates that certain images in MNIST dataset are located in the boundary of two classes in semantic space.
+For such samples, it is reasonable to consider them as belonging to more than one class.
+Similarly, Figure \ref{fig:imagenet_mult_objs} highlights images from the ImageNet dataset with multiple objects, further challenging the closed-world assumption.

+\colorline{In addition to these concerns, the predefined classes often do not adequately account for the intra-class and inter-class relationships, resulting in non-uniform semantic distances between classes \cite{li2023modeling}.} For example, in CIFAR-10 dataset, the classes automobile and truck have a relatively short inter-class distance.
+Similarly, in the ImageNet dataset, the classes \emph{sunglass} (n04355933) and \emph{sunglasses} (n04356056) are nearly identical in meaning, but the current annotation system treats them as distinct classes.
+The same issue arises with \emph{laptop} (n03642806) and \emph{notebook} (n03832673), where the terms are often used interchangeably but \emph{notebook} may refer to a book of plain paper.
+Previous studies argued that the wrong annotation procedure might cause performance degradation \cite{beyer2020we,tsipras2020imagenet}.
+Recent studies suggest that re-labeling to accommodate multi-labels or utilizing hierarchical relationships, such as those defined in WordNet, can mitigate these issues \cite{yun2021re,beyer2020we,chatterjee2023imagenet}.

+Based on these observations, \colorline{we argue that the objective defined in (\ref{eq:nat_train}) is not an adequate metric when ambiguous examples are present in the dataset.
+A situation may arise where two models exhibit the same accuracy, but one model misclassifies more trivial samples than the other.
+In this scenario, we would consider the latter model superior, despite its higher misclassification rate in the ambiguous area.
+However, the current objective function does not provide insight into how well the model handles such ambiguous samples.} It is essential to design an alternative metric to measure the influence of ambiguous examples and precisely estimate distribution mismatch.

-\begin{definition} Let $\mathcal{D}$ be the set of all data to be classified, $x$ be an instance in $\mathcal{D}$, $y^p(x)$ be the oracle distribution of $x$, and $p$ be the softmax output by $M$ of $x$.
-The generalization of $M$ is defined as the reciprocal of the following expression,
+To address these shortcomings and break the closed-world assumption, we propose using oracle probability distributions rather than one-hot vectors for label encoding.
+We define the discrepancy between the model's output and the oracle distribution using the Kullback-Leibler Divergence (KLD), which can be formally expressed as: \begin{definition} Let $\mathcal{D}$ be the set of all data to be classified, $x$ be an instance in $\mathcal{D}$, $y^g(x)$ be the oracle probability distribution of $x$, and $p$ be the probability outputs by $Z$ of $x$.
+The discrepancy between the model's output and the oracle probability distribution is defined as:

-if $G(M)$ is not zero. \end{definition} The above metric tells if a model $M$ has a small $G(M)$, it is more general, because its output is closer to the oracle distribution.